cheminfo/eln-docs/docs/40_physical_chemistry/isotherm/README.md

 ![Compare Isotherms](compare_iso.png)

 :::note
-You can still still select the adsorption/desorption as well as the multivariable dependance.
+You can still select the adsorption/desorption as well as the multivariable dependence.
 :::

-The right box can be use to hide regions of the graph or take the derivative for example.
+The right box can be used to hide regions of the graph or take the derivative, for example.

 <Preprocessing/>